What is GPR?

 In a sentence, Ground Penetrating Radar is a method of viewing buried infrastructure or objects located underground, without digging.

 How does GPR work?

-GPR uses an antenna to emit radio waves into the ground.
+A ground penetrating radar system uses an antenna to emit radio waves into the ground.
+The GPR system’s computer will then measure the time it takes for the signal to travel to and return from the object to determine its depth and position.
 As waves bounce off buried objects, the antenna records the strength and time it takes for the wave to bounce back to the receiver.
-When the radio wave hits an object with different properties than the material surrounding it, it produces a reflection.
+When the GPR signal hits an object with different properties than the material surrounding it, it produces a reflection.
 The amplitude or strength of the reflection is based on the difference in conductivity and dielectric permittivity of the two materials.
-Reflections are recorded as scans.
-GPR Radio waves are emitted in a cone shape, not a straight line.
+Reflections are recorded as GPR scans.
+Ground penetrating radar signal waves are emitted in a cone shape, not a straight line.
 This results in an object being recorded as a hyperbola, or inverted U shape on the receiver screen.
 The object is actually located at the peak amplitude of the hyperbola.
 The higher the frequency of the antenna, the shallower into the ground it will penetrate.
 A higher frequency antenna will also ‘see’ smaller targets.

 Omega Mapping Services uses Geophysical Survey Systems International (GSSI) SIR 4000 systems.
-These top-of-the-line systems may use either a digital and analog antenna.
-Weighing in at 10 pounds, the system is nimble to use for large jobs which take an extended period of time.
-The GSSI SIR 4000 system allows in-field data interpretation, which saves time for both the technician and the client.
+These top-of-the-line systems may use either a digital and/or an analog antenna.
+Weighing in at 10 pounds, the system is nimble enough to use for large jobs which take an extended period of time.
+The GSSI SIR 4000 system allows in-field data interpretation with a high resolution viewing screen, which saves time for both the technician and the client.